py-mine/mcstatus/README.md

 This only works with Java servers; Bedrock is not yet supported.
 Use `mcstatus -h` to see helpful information on how to use this script.

-## Contributing

-This project is built with the Poetry package manager.
-For more details, including testing and linting, see [the documentation page](https://mcstatus.readthedocs.io/en/stable/pages/contributing/).

 ## License

 Mcstatus is licensed under the Apache 2.0 license.
 See LICENSE for full text.